Share This Article:

 • Informing their managers if their religious needs conflict with workplace rules

 The EEOC also warns that employers must assess the undue hardship posed by a religious expression on coworkers on a case-by-case basis.
+This is a time when being an HR Party of One is to your benefit, as you have a much better understanding of the needs and limitations of the business as a whole and perhaps a closer relationship with the employee.

 For more information about equal opportunity employment practices, please refer to eeoc.gov.